-- (1) Green Level -Counties seeking to operate at this level must satisfy both of the following metrics: - (a) A new COVID-19 case incidence rate of no greater than 8 cases per 100,000 inhabitants during the most recent two-week period; AND - (b) An average percent of positive COVID-19 test results over the most recent 14-day period less than or equal to 5%. - (2) Yellow Level Counties seeking to operate at this level must meet either of the following metrics: - (a) A new COVID-19 case incidence rate of no greater than 8 cases per 100,000 inhabitants during the most recent two-week period; OR - (b) An average percent of positive COVID-19 test results over the most recent 14-day period less than or equal to 5%. - (3) Red Level -All other counties shall operate at the Red Level.
+- (1) Turquoise Level Counties seeking to operate at this level must have satisfied the metrics required to operate at Green Level for the two most recent 14-day reporting periods. - (2) Green Level -Counties seeking to operate at this level must satisfy both of the following metrics: - (a) A new COVID-19 case incidence rate of no greater than 8 cases per 100,000 inhabitants during the most recent two-week period; AND - (b) An average percent of positive COVID-19 test results over the most recent 14-day period less than or equal to 5%. - (3) Yellow Level Counties seeking to operate at this level must meet either of the following metrics: - (a) A new COVID-19 case incidence rate of no greater than 8 cases per 100,000 inhabitants during the most recent two-week period; OR - (b) An average percent of positive COVID-19 test results over the most recent 14-day period less than or equal to 5%. - (4) Red Level -All other counties shall operate at the Red Level.